echoqshen/Final_project/README.md

 ![pysparkS3bucket](Graphs/pysparkS3bucket.png)

 From pgAdmin4, SQL queries were written and executed to create the necessary tables to store the data in Postgres/pgAdmin4.
 A table was created for each compiled CSV and their respective CSV was imported/written into each table via Google Colab/PySpark.
+The full code can be found [here](https://colab.research.google.com/drive/11UVIqkXAEWea_kNUhfWfS8G0ENXdOsIp?authuser=1).

 ![pysparkwrite](Graphs/pysparkwrite.png)

 We also wrote a query to join multiple tables, strictly using the database language.
+All SQL queries written can be found [here](sqltables).

 ![postgresquery](Graphs/postgresquery.png)